 Sprinting uphill for short distances is easier for bulls than it is people due to their shorter front legs.
 If one decides to break away from the herd, this is when things get extremely risky.
 You’ll want to know which areas of this stretch allow room for escape from a lone bull or errant horn.
 The bulls run their fastest on this first part of the encierro, and have been clocked at speeds approaching 35 mph!

 After a slight curve to the left, Santo Domingo widens just enough to allow runners the room to fan out and let the faster bulls pass by.

 Some of the hard-core runners – whether out of bravado or pure adrenaline – have actually run downhill toward the charging bulls.
 This tactic is not recommended, even if you have participated in the Running of the Bulls before.

 Training tips from experienced bull runners

 The San Fermin Festival is renowned for its adrenaline-fueled bull runs.
 Hoping to participate in this time-honored tradition?
-Find your Pamplona Balcony.
+Find your Pamplona Balcony. or learn how to run with the bulls.
 Check out our comprehensive Pamplona Bull Run Center.
 Consider joining our Bull Runner’s Club – an exclusive online community where you can glean information from veteran Pamplona bull runners, share resources and communicate with like-minded people.